ivoneijr/go-matrix-csv/README.md

 # League Backend Challenge

-In main.go you will find a basic web server written in GoLang.
-It accepts some requests _/echo_, _/invert_, _/flatten_, _/sum_, _/multiply_ to perform the following operations
+In `src/main.go` you will find a basic web server written in GoLang.
+It accepts some requests to perform the following operations

-Given an uploaded csv file
+#### Given an uploaded csv file

 ```
 1,2,3